KeJunMao/ipgetter/README.md

 # Ipgetter

-This module is designed to fetch your external IP address from the internet.
+This package is designed to fetch your external IP address from the internet.

 ## Usage